 First up, we’ll talk about host liquor liability insurance.

-This type of coverage will protect business owners or event hosts if an employee, customer or guest causes physical harm to another or causes property damage following too much alcohol consumption.
+This type of coverage will protect business owners or event hosts if an employee, customer, or guest causes physical harm to another or causes property damage following too much alcohol consumption.

+Policies might also be available for a few days or year-long coverage, so that’s something to confirm with your insurance agent, depending on your business type.
 Often, host liquor insurance can be included under your general liability insurance.
 This can help pay for third-party injuries or property damage.

 Liquor Liability Coverage